willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 {% capture summary %}alternatives to a current source{% endcapture %}
 {% capture details %}
 Plugging in a current source is the simplest way to get control of $i$.
 It's possible to connect other things, like perhaps a resistor.
-The problem with a resistor it it introduces a fiddly $i$-$v$ dependence.
+The problem with a resistor is it introduces a fiddly $i$-$v$ dependence.
 This makes the proof harder than it needs to be.
 In the end it doesn't matter what the external add-on is, as long as we end up with a clean $v = f(i)$.
 {% endcapture %}{% include details.html %}

 ### Solve by superposition